HillaryDanan/abstraction-intelligence/README.md

 2. **Abstraction Beyond Compression** — addresses the compression objection; establishes compositionality as what abstraction adds; develops metrics for measuring compositionality; identifies architectural conditions under which compression yields abstraction
 3. **Abstraction Constrained** — addresses the vacuity objection; establishes what abstraction is and is not; distinguishes from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action)
 4. **Prediction Requires Abstraction** — addresses the predictive processing alternative; establishes that prediction presupposes representational content that abstraction provides
-5. **Recursive Abstraction** — establishes when computation must bend back on itself; formalizes the mathematical role of *e* in self-referential dynamics
+5. **Recursive Abstraction** — establishes when computation must bend back on itself; formalizes the mathematical role of *e* in self-referential dynamics via compositionality and information theory; demonstrates robustness under varying compositionality assumptions; extends to oscillatory dynamics governed by *π*
 6. **The Developmental Spectrum of Abstraction** — establishes that abstraction capacity develops through qualitatively distinct stages; locates LLMs on this spectrum
 7. **Consciousness as Emergent Abstraction** — applies the framework to consciousness specifically; builds on stage 4 (self-referential abstraction)
 8. **Self and World** — grounds the framework in the foundational self/not-self distinction